ni/arbitrary-session-management/README.md

 For TestStand sequences, implement a helper module (see [teststand_json_logger.py](src/examples/teststand_sequence/teststand_json_logger.py)) to manage session initialization and cleanup.

-To enable session sharing across multiple measurement plug-ins within a sequence:
+To enable session sharing across multiple Measurement Plugins within a sequence:

 - In the **setup** section, initialize the session with the `INITIALIZE_SESSION_THEN_DETACH` behavior.
-- In the **main** section, measurement steps will share the same session.
+- In the **main** section, Measurement Plugin steps will share the same session.
+(Plugin logic must initialize the resource with `AUTO` behavior.)
 - In the **cleanup** section, close the session with the `ATTACH_TO_SESSION_THEN_CLOSE` behavior.

 This approach ensures consistent session sharing and proper resource cleanup throughout the TestStand sequence.

 ## Conclusion

-This guide provides a comprehensive reference for implementing arbitrary session management using NI's Session Management Service and gRPC in Python.
-By following the outlined steps, you can design session-shareable services for arbitrary resources such as instrument drivers, files, databases, etc. The provided patterns ensure integration with measurement plugins.
+This guide provides a comprehensive reference for implementing arbitrary resource management using NI Session Management Service and gRPC in Python.
+By following the outlined steps, you can design session-shareable services for arbitrary resources such as instruments, files, databases, etc. The provided patterns ensure integration with Measurement Plugins.

 For further details, consult the example implementations in this repository and refer to the official NI documentation linked throughout this guide.